gmtsar/documentation/source/Batch_Processing_Guide.rst

 This is the page to visit if you are interested in batch processing of interferograms, or preparing a batch process for time series.

+**NOTE** There is a beta-version of an automatic batch processing script available at :doc:`batch_processing.csh` that can be used for all satellite types.
+Success is not guaranteed while it is still in beta-version testing.

 What type of data are you processing?
 -------------------------------------
 .. panels::